Elseid Hysaj: 2022 Nations League and Euro 2024 campaign

+2024 Nations League and 2026 World Cup qualification

 In the opening match of the 2024–25 UEFA Nations League B on 7 September 2024 against Ukraine, Hysaj returned to captaincy in the absence of Berat Djimsiti, leading Albania to a 2–1 away victory in Prague.
-He continued to serve as captain in the following two fixtures, but after back-to-back defeats to Georgia and the Czech Republic, coach Sylvinho opted to rotate the squad, giving the starting position to Balliu for the remaining three matches.
-Albania secured a home win in the return fixture against Georgia, drew with the Czech Republic, and narrowly lost to Ukraine, finishing with seven points—equal to Georgia and one behind Ukraine (8)—in a tightly contested group.
+He continued to serve as captain in the following two fixtures, but after back-to-back defeats to Georgia and the Czech Republic, coach Sylvinho rotated the squad, giving the starting position to Balliu for the remaining three matches.
+Albania secured a home win in the return fixture against Georgia, drew with the Czech Republic, and narrowly lost to Ukraine, finishing with seven points—level with Georgia and one behind Ukraine (8)—in a tightly contested group.
 As a result, Albania were relegated back to League C for the next edition.

-During the 2026 FIFA World Cup qualification (UEFA) campaign, Hysaj featured in three of Albania’s six matches in Group K, playing the full 90 minutes in each appearance.
-With him on the pitch, Albania kept three consecutive clean sheets, recording two wins and one draw, results that proved decisive in keeping the team in contention for a potential play-off spot.
+During the 2026 FIFA World Cup qualification (UEFA) campaign, Hysaj did not play in Albania's first three Group K matches, then appeared in four consecutive full matches, in which Albania did not concede any goals, recording three wins and one draw to secure a play-off spot prior the final group match.
+In his first match against Serbia on 7 June 2025, Hysaj won a penalty, which was missed in a 0–0 draw.
+In the play-off round on 26 March 2026 against Poland, he played the full match as Albania led initially, but Poland won 2–1, eliminating Albania.
+Later that year, on 6 June, he made his 100th international appearance in a 1–0 friendly defeat against Luxembourg, becoming the first Albanian player to achieve this feat.

 Personal life

 On 9 June 2015, Hysaj became engaged to Miss Albania 2013, Fiorenza Lekstakaj.
 The couple married in June 2019.
 They have three children together: a son, Elis (born 2016), a daughter, Gloria (born 2021), and a younger son, Teo (born 2023).

+Following Albania's historic participation at UEFA Euro 2016, Hysaj was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.
 Hysaj is a supporter of the Socialist Party of Albania, having taken part in the 2017 electoral campaign in Shkodër.

 He is also the cousin of footballers Alessio and Daniel Hysaj, both of whom playing in the Italian Serie D.